GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-assistive-technology/index.md

   </figure> <strong>Let's fix it.</strong>
 </span>

 To fix this issue, we first need to decide if the image is [informative](/learn/accessibility/images/#informative-images) or [decorative](/learn/accessibility/images/#decorative-images).
-Based on that choice, we need to add the appropriate image alternative text (informative image) or hide the image from screen reader users (decorative).
+Based on that decision, we need to add the appropriate image alternative text (informative image) or hide the image from screen reader users (decorative).

 We weighed the pros and cons of how best to categorize the image and decided it was decorative, which means we want to add or modify the code to hide the image.
 A quick method is to add a `role="presentation"` to the SVG image directly.
 This sends a signal to the screen reader to skip over this image and not list it in the images group.